Type safety Overview (/docs/orm/prisma-client/type-safety)

 select: userEmail,

-The first tab below shows the UserSelect generated type and how each property on the object has a type annotation.
-The second tab shows the resulting schema model.
+The first tab below shows the `UserSelect` generated type and how each property on the object has a type annotation.
+The second tab shows the original schema from which the type was generated.

 type Prisma.UserSelect = {